antoncoding/evm-codeact/README.md

 - "What does the contract 0xabcd... do?"
 - "Is this contract 0xabcd... still frequently used?"
 - "My address is {}, how to i withdraw from contract {}"
+- "Get the balance of contract: 0x1234..."
+- "List all functions in contract: 0x1234..."
+- "Get the ABI of contract: 0x1234..."
+- "Call function 'balanceOf' on contract: 0x1234..."
+- "Show me recent Transfer events from contract: 0x1234..."
+- "Get details about transaction: 0xabcd..."

 ## Development